wustl-data/rooster-cogburn/docs/exercises/env-setup.md

     poetry add pandas
     ```

-Run `pytest` again to see if your test output is any different from before.
+3. Run `pytest` again to see if your test output is any different from before.

+## Commit and push your changes

 Use git commands to stage (`git add`) and commit (`git commit`) your changes.
 Use `git status` to see what files have been changed and what files are staged for commit, use `git log` to see the commit history, and use `git diff` to see the changes you've made since your last commit.